 In this regard, the paper presents a novel algorithm, called C$^*$, for real-time CPP of unknown environments.
 Fig.~\ref{fig:CPP_application} shows an example of C$^*$-coverage of an island scenario in an ocean environment by an autonomous underwater vehicle (AUV).
-While the existing CPP methods rely on different techniques such as cellular decomposition~\cite{acar2002sensor}, area tiling~\cite{song2018}, spanning trees~\cite{gabriely2001spanning}, and neural networks~\cite{luo2008bioinspired}, C$^*$ is a sample-based algorithm built upon a novel concept of rapidly covering graphs (RCGs).
-An RCG is a compact graphical representation of the obstacle-free space, which is incrementally constructed via progressive sampling during robot navigation.
-The nodes and edges of RCG form the potential waypoints and segments of the robot's coverage trajectory, respectively.
-The objectives of RCG are to track the coverage progress, select non-myopic waypoints for the coverage trajectory in uncovered areas and to guide the robot in escaping from the dead-end situations.
+While the existing CPP methods rely on different techniques such as cellular decomposition~\cite{acar2002sensor}, area tiling~\cite{song2018}, spanning trees~\cite{gabriely2001spanning}, and neural networks~\cite{luo2008bioinspired}, C$^*$ is a sample-based algorithm built upon a novel concept of RCGs.
+An RCG is a minimum sufficient graphical representation of the obstacle-free space, which is incrementally constructed via progressive sampling during robot navigation.
+The nodes and edges of an RCG form the potential waypoints and segments of the robot's coverage trajectory, respectively.
+The objectives of RCG are to track the coverage progress, select non-myopic waypoints for the coverage trajectory in uncovered areas, and guide the robot to escape from dead-end situations.

-C$^*$ provides complete coverage guarantee of unknown environments using the desired back and forth coverage pattern.
-During navigation, if the robot detects any coverage holes, which are uncovered regions surrounded by obstacles and covered regions, then C$^*$ synergistically adapts to the local optimal coverage of such coverage holes by the trajectory generated \textit{in situ} using the traveling salesman problem (TSP).
-This eliminates the need to cover such holes later by the longer return trajectories from distant regions.
-In comparative evaluation with the existing CPP methods, it is shown that C$^*$ is very efficient and yields significant performance improvements in terms of coverage time, number of turns, path length and overlap ratio.
-Furthermore, C$^*$ is simple to implement on real robots and computationally efficient for real-time operations.
+C$^*$ provides a complete coverage guarantee of unknown environments using the desired back-and-forth coverage pattern.
+During navigation, if the robot detects the formation of any potential coverage holes, then C$^*$ synergistically adapts to the locally optimal trajectories generated \textit{in situ} using the traveling salesman problem (TSP) to cover such regions.
+This prevents the formation of undesired coverage holes in the map during the coverage process, thus eliminating the need to cover them later by return trajectories from distant regions.
+C$^*$ is validated by high-fidelity simulations and real experiments, which demonstrate that C$^*$ is highly efficient and produces near optimal trajectories.
+A comparative evaluation with the existing CPP methods shows that C$^*$ yields significant performance improvements in terms of coverage time, number of turns, trajectory length and overlap ratio.
+Furthermore, C$^*$ is simple to implement and computationally efficient to run on real robotic platforms for real-time operations.